sumitdeole/price-elasticity-estimation/README.md

 $$ \log{}Quantity = \beta_0 + e\log{}(Price) + \epsilon$$

 ### Endogeneity concerns
-However, the *e* estimated above suffers from what economists call endogeneity, which comes in the way of interpreting $e$ causally.
+However, the *e* estimated above suffers from bias due to what economists call the endogeneity problem, which comes in the way of interpreting $e$ causally.
 The endogeneity problem arises when the explanatory variable, in our case $Price$, is correlated with the error term $\epsilon$.
 There are broadly three reasons why the endogeneity issue arises: 1. omitted variables bias, 2. measurement error, 3. and simultaneity.
 For more information on the sources of endogeneity in price elasticity of demand estimation, please see the influential research by [Angrist and Krueger](https://pubs.aeaweb.org/doi/pdfplus/10.1257/jep.15.4.69).[[3]](#3)

 In the context of eCommerce, we can readily imagine the following two sources that can make $Price$ endogenous:
 - **Seasonality:** The demand and supply of many products differ by season.
 Many products are sold at lower prices during off-seasons (demand is also low) and are sold at higher prices during holiday seasons, e.g., Christmas (high demand).
 To this end, this seasonality of the product market is a *confounder* that intervenes in the relationship of interest.